TobikoData/sqlmesh/docs/concepts/models/python_models.md

 # Python models

 Although SQL is a powerful tool, some use cases are better handled by Python.
-For example, Pyton may be a better option in pipelines that involve machine learning, interacting with external APIs, or complex business logic that cannot be expressed in SQL.
+For example, Python may be a better option in pipelines that involve machine learning, interacting with external APIs, or complex business logic that cannot be expressed in SQL.

 SQLMesh has first-class support for models defined in Python; there are no restrictions on what can be done in the Python model as long as it returns a Pandas or Spark DataFrame instance.